Planning a visit to Rome’s Colosseum in 2026?

 Can you access the third tier of the Colosseum?

-Third-tier or upper-level access depends on current ticket availability, access rules, and tour offerings, so check before building plans around it.
+Third-tier, attic, or upper-level access depends on current ticket availability, access rules, and tour offerings.
+Do not build your plans around upper-level access unless the official ticket or tour listing clearly says it is included.

 Read about third-tier access.